 Market Risks

-The Group‘s financial instruments are represented by cash and cash equivalents, accounts receivable, accounts payable, escrow deposits, commitments payable, debentures and loans and financing, and are recorded at cost, plus income or charges incurred, which as of December 31, 2022, 2021 and 2020 are close to market values.
+The Group‘s financial instruments are represented by cash and cash equivalents, accounts receivable, accounts payable, escrow deposits, commitments payable, debentures and loans and financing, and are recorded at cost, plus income or charges incurred, which as of December 31, 2023, 2022 and 2021 are close to market values.
 The risks linked to the Group‘s operations are linked to the variation in the CDI (Interbank Deposit Certificate) rate.

 With respect to loans, they refer to operations whose recorded value is close to the market value of these financial instruments.
 Investments with CDI are registered at market value, according to quotations published by the respective financial institutions and the others refer, mostly, to bank deposit certificates, repurchase agreements and investment funds, therefore, the registered value of these securities does not present difference to the market value.

-With the purpose of determining the sensitivity of the indexer to which the Group was exposed on the base date of December 31, 2022, different scenarios were defined, using the latest interest rates accrued in the last twelve months (Scenario I) and, based on it, changes of 25% (Scenario II) and 50% (Scenario III) were calculated, sensitizing the increase and decrease of the indexers.
-We calculated the net position (financial income less financial expenses) for each scenario, excluding the tax effect.
-CDI indexer sensitivity were tested for each scenario using the portfolio base-date of December 31, 2022, projecting for one year.
+With the purpose of determining the sensitivity of the indexers to which the Group was exposed as of December 31, 2023, different scenarios were defined, using the last interest rates accrued in the last twelve months (Base Scenario), and based on this, changes of 25% (Scenario I) and 50% (Scenario II) were calculated, sensitizing the increase and decrease of the indexers.
+We have calculated the net position (financial income less financial expenses) for each scenario, excluding the tax effect.
+CDI indexer sensitivity was tested for each scenario using the portfolio base-date of December 31, 2023, projecting for one year.

-Considering the economic forecasts released by the Central Bank of Brazil’s Focus Report on March 10, 2023, corroborated by financial market economists, it is estimated that the inflation rate measured by IPCA and interest rates measured by CDI will be closer to Scenario I.
+Considering the economic forecasts released by the Central Bank of Brazil’s Focus Report on February 23, 2024, validated by financial market economists, it is estimated that the inflation rate measured by IPCA will be closer to the base scenario and the interest rates measured by CDI will be closer to Scenario I, with a drop in the indexes.

 Market risk

 The Group’s cash flow or fair value risk related to interest rate arises from short- and long-term loans, debentures, lease liabilities, and short-term investments substantially linked to interbank deposit certificate (CDI) floating rates.
-The Group analyzes its interest rate exposure on a dynamic basis, simulating various scenarios and taking into consideration the refinancing and the renewal of existing positions.
-Based on this assessment, the Group monitors the risk of significant changes in interest rates and calculates the impact on income (Note 4.3).
+The Group analyzes its interest rate exposure on a dynamic basis, simulating various scenarios and considering the refinancing and the renewal of existing positions.
+Based on this assessment, the Group monitors the risk of significant changes in interest rates and calculates the impact on income (Note 4.3 to the 2023 financial statements).

 Credit risk